contentauth/c2pa-python/docs/native-resources-management.md

 - Ownership transfers (e.g. signer to context) are handled so the same pointer is not freed twice (and the objects/classes know which one owns what).
 - Cleanup never raises (trade-off to avoid raising errors on clean-up only, but errors are logged).

-Developers wrapping new native resources must inherit from `ManagedResource` and follow the documented lifecycle rules.
+A new wrapper around a native resource inherits from `ManagedResource` and follows the documented lifecycle rules.

 ## Why is native resources management needed?